 ‘Kentucky Fried Chicken - Hugo & Hill’ (1975, New Zealand) by Groove Myers.
 Reasonable attempts were made to identify the copyright owner of this audio material.
 If you have any information please contact Sue Burgess at the Shrine.
 Thank you to Grant Gillanders at Frenzy Music for his assistance.

 Performed by Bill McDonald (bass), Dan Luscombe (guitars), Garrett Costigan (pedal steel), Sianna Lee (vocals) and Philip Brophy (drums).

 Julia Michel for her time and the generous interview, and to Jai Michel.

-Julia is the founder of the Defence Partners and Carers Support on Facebook
+Julia is the founder of the Defence Partners and Carers Support Group on Facebook

 Beck Rayner, producer of the Military Life community and podcast (formerly ‘Military Wife Life’) and founder of the National Defence Partner Round Table (Julia is a speaker in the October 15, 2021 edition).

 The Shrine team: Leigh Gilbert, Tessa Occhino, Sue Burgess and Neil Sharkey, curator of the Lust Love Loss exhibition.
 See it at the Shrine of Remembrance in Melbourne until November 2022.

 The opinions expressed in this podcast are those of individual contributors and do not necessarily reflect the views of the Shrine of Remembrance.